Designing and Submitting Patterns

 Submitting Your Design to Margo's Beadie Critter Collection!

-• a) digital camera--take a picture of the actual critter
+- a) phone or digital camera--take a picture of the actual critter

-• c) draw a picture of your pattern on paper and scan it
+- c) draw a picture of your pattern on paper and scan it or take a picture of the drawing

 Ideally, I would love to have both a picture of the completed critter AND a drawing.

 If you have a PC, and you use Windows, you can use a program called "Paint" that comes with the system.
-Here is a great tutorial from Lily on using Paint to draw a pattern: Lily's Paint Tutorial (this may not be working).
-And here is a downloadable bead template (in Zip format) that Mike Ward uses when drawing his patterns--it has beads at all angles.
+Here is a great tutorial from Lily on using Paint to draw a pattern: Lily's Paint Tutorial.
+And here is a downloadable bead template (in Zip format) that Mike Ward used when drawing his patterns--it has beads at all angles.
 You would use this in a similar way to what Lily describes in her tutorial.
 Most of the pattern drawings on this site were done with this template.

-Other graphics programs include PaintShopPro, Adobe PhotoShop, ULead PhotoImpact, and some people who send me patterns use Microsoft PowerPoint or even Microsoft Word.
+Other graphics programs include PaintShopPro or Adobe PhotoShop, and some people who send me patterns use Microsoft PowerPoint or even Microsoft Word.

-If you have a Macintosh, Adobe Photoshop, MacPaint or Superpaint, or maybe the drawing portion of ClarisWorks can be used.
+If you have a Macintosh, Adobe Photoshop, MacPaint or Superpaint can be used.
 I used Adobe Photoshop when I had a Mac, and did it in much the same way described in Lily's Paint tutorial.

 I reserve the right to refuse or redraw patterns that do not meet these standards.